Examples of new beginnings in the Bible are plenty. From start to finish, the Scriptures tell us stories of real people with real issues.

 This son wanted to decrease his value in his father’s sight but his father never saw him that way.

 Here he was ready to live beneath his privilege.
 Ready to be a slave to his past.
 Ready to live the rest of his life under judgment.
-His father wouldn’t have.
+His father wouldn’t have it.
 He gave him a brand new beginning, celebrating the fact that he had come to his senses.

 You deserve the blessing of that new job, your successful business, that promotion, that scholarship, that grant, that husband, those children, that new car, the degree, that house.